 Sue Andrews, HR & business manager at KIS Finance, told us: “30 hours of free childcare a week could make a substantial difference to overall disposable income that families have.
 At a time when budgets are already being stretched to their limits, this is certainly something that parents need to be aware of and explore.”

 When parents and parents-to-be are already concerned about how much it costs to raise a child, and even debating whether it's financially worth returning to work after having a baby, it's never been more important to be aware of any government support that you could qualify for.

-How to claim 30 hours 'free' childcare - step by step
+How to claim 30 hours free childcare - step by step

 1. Check you’re eligible

-You may be able to get 30 hours free childcare if:
+Right now, you may be able to get 30 hours free childcare if: